jll63/yomm2/docs.in/README.md

 The header consumes three macros:
 * `NDEBUG`: if defined, no checks are performed during method calls.
 This delivers a performance close to normal virtual function calls.
-* `YOMM2_SHARED`: if defined, the library runtime is in a shared library or DLL.
 * ->`YOMM2_DEFAULT_POLICY`: if defined, overrides the default policy.

 The header defines the following macros: